AstarNetwork/growth-program/README.md

 * We value the impact of your existing and future contributions to the ecosystem.
 * We value transparency in the nature of your work and contributions.
 * We value your ability to work with other candidates, ambassadors and community members.
-* We value your efforts in growing an active community that wants to see Plasm succeed.
+* We value your efforts in growing an active community that wants to see Astar succeed.
 * We value your referrer and your future referrals.

 # Apply Now